shtnkgm/wolmo-authentication-ios/README.md

 #### Session Service

-You must provide a session service that comforms to the [SessionServiceType](Authentication/SessionServiceType.swift) protocol, which basically stores the current user and has endpoints for logging in and signing up with certain information (acquired by the framework from the final user).
+You must provide a session service that comforms to the [SessionServiceType](Authentication/SessionServiceType.swift) protocol, which basically stores the current user and provides functions for logging in and signing up with certain information (acquired by the framework from the final user).

 #### Authentication Components Factory